beyarkay/Mondrian/README.md

 A robot to draw on a flat surface, with local positioning done through a moving phone camera

+# Next Steps

+* Add a movement system:
+	* 'Look at me' - the robot turns on its axis to face the camera
+	* 'Follow me' - the robot continuously moves towards the camera
+	* 'Trace a shape' - Find a way to upload a vector line file which the robot is able to follow and trace out
+* Add a second view to the app, which shows the world from a top-down perspective.
+This makes it easier to draw, with your finger, the path you want the robot to take.
+Maybe the original 'camera' view is shown as a little floating window in the corner, like google maps?
+* Add a sleep timer, that will HALT the robot after a certain amount of inactivity
+* Add instructions for how to connect to the robot
+* Add in a dedicated isolation switch that will disconnect the EN1 and EN2 pins on the H-bridge when the ESP is starting up.
+(Right now this is just done via a wire that is manually moved)

 # Components

 ## 1. The Robot